hugomg/lullaby/README.md

 })
 ```

-##Pros and cons of LIBNAME
+##Pros and cons of Lullaby

 There are many libraries out there for generating HTML.
-Why should I use LIBNAME over them?
+Why should I use Lullaby over them?

 First, the pros:

 * Using regular Lua code for things like conditionals, iteration, subtemplates and table access means that there is no need to learn a separate templating DSL.

-* LIBNAME is aware that it is generating HTML:
+* Lullaby is aware that it is generating HTML:
   * It can enforce some simple restrictions (correct element names, correct attribute values, matching open and close tags...).
-  * Instead of blindly entity-encoding everything, LIBNAME can use appropriate escaping algorithms depending on the context (element text, attribute  values, url parameters, ...)
+  * Instead of blindly entity-encoding everything, Lullaby can use appropriate escaping algorithms depending on the context (element text, attribute  values, url parameters, ...)
   * No significant indentation whitespace cluttering the resulting DOM.

 And now the biggest cons:

-* LIBNAME is fairly verbose.
+* Lullaby is fairly verbose.
 Its better suited for documents with lots of tags and little raw text and where you need to do lots of iterations or conditionals.
 If all you need is to insert a couple of values into a big document with lots of text then all those anonymous functions for the nested tags start becoming a lot of noise.

-* LIBNAME does not attempt to enforce a strict model-view separation, as [Cosmo](http://cosmo.luaforge.net/), [Mustache](http://mustache.github.io/) or [StringTemplate](http://www.stringtemplate.org/) attempt to.
-Its your responsibility as the programmer to keep the business logic out of your LIBNAME templates or they could easily become an unmaintainable mess.
+* Lullaby does not attempt to enforce a strict model-view separation, as [Cosmo](http://cosmo.luaforge.net/), [Mustache](http://mustache.github.io/) or [StringTemplate](http://www.stringtemplate.org/) attempt to.
+Its your responsibility as the programmer to keep the business logic out of your Lullaby templates or they could easily become an unmaintainable mess.